 Softball is an Olympic event for women only.
 Softball was first officially on the program at the Olympic Games in 1996, but dropped from the Olympic program after the 2008 Olympics (along with baseball).
-Softball (jointly with baseball) are temporarily back on the program for 2020, though the sports have not been included on the 2024 program.
+Softball (jointly with baseball) was temporarily back on the program for Tokyo 2020, though the sports have not been included on the 2024 program.

 - In 1996, the American women's team won the first-ever softball event.
 Four years later, they defended their title.